ENG 501 - Structure of the English Language

 Hours: 3

 This course will explore connections among rhetoric, literacy, language, and identity, including the rhetorical nature of embodiment and what identities, populations of people, labor, backgrounds, and abilities are in/excluded from such discussions.
-Course focus may change to emphasize specific identity markers (such as working class, gender, African American, Latinx, dis/ability, sexuality) but will also encourage students to explore the intersections amongst other identities.
+Course may be repeated for credit as topics change.

 ENG 573 - Colloquim Interns